Hotel, Restaurant & QSR Construction, Nationwide

 dbia.org →Hospitality & Restaurant Case Studies

-Luxury boutique hotel construction featuring high-end finishes, rooftop amenities, and restaurant/bar F&B outlets.
+Luxury boutique hotel construction featuring high-end finishes, rooftop amenities, and restaurant and bar F&B outlets.
 Full design-build delivery with integrated MEP and FF&E procurement.

 Major hotel tenant improvement and renovation for an iconic San Francisco property.
-TCG served as general contractor coordinating multiple F&B venues and guestroom tower updates.
+TCG coordinated multiple F&B venues and guestroom tower updates.

 Franchise buildout program for a national QSR brand across multiple states.
 Standardized preconstruction packages, kitchen exhaust per NFPA 96, and health department coordination in each jurisdiction.

-How Much Does Hotel & Restaurant Construction Cost?
+How Much Does Hotel & Restaurant Construction Cost in July 2026?

-Restaurant construction costs range from $150–$350/SF for casual dining to $350–$700/SF for fine dining.
-QSR franchise buildouts range from $200–$450/SF.
+Restaurant construction costs range from $150 to $350/SF for casual dining to $350 to $700/SF for fine dining (see the high-end restaurant cost guide).
+QSR franchise buildouts range from $200 to $450/SF; the fast-casual and QSR coffee shop guides break these down by format and region.
 The commercial kitchen is typically the most expensive zone per square foot, driven by Type I exhaust hoods, NSF-certified equipment, grease interceptors, and fire suppression per NFPA 96.
+MEP trades stack up fast: reference HVAC, plumbing, and electrical cost benchmarks, plus contingency by project type.

-Use our AI estimator above for a project-specific range, or schedule a meeting with our preconstruction team.
+Use our AI estimator above for a project-specific range, run financing scenarios with the construction loan qualifier, or schedule a meeting with our preconstruction team.
+Already holding competing bids?
+Get a free bid review.
 You can also explore our general construction estimator or specialized IMP estimator.

 Explore TCG’s Full Construction Platform